 Chapter 1 has presented the historical background and motivation for an ERL x-ray facility.
 Chapter 2, which covers the accelerator system, comprises the bulk of this PDDR.
 There is confidence in the community that, if the (already funded - see §1.4.1) ERL Phase 1b injector successfully produces the predicted beams, then a coherent hard x-ray ERL facility is possible.
 However, there are still many issues of practical implementation, feasibility, and cost to be resolved.
 What are the requirements for stability of the accelerator and the building, and how may these be met?
 What are the requirements of the accelerator RF system and how may these be met?
-What are the requirements on the cryogenic system and how may these be met?
 Similar questions apply to the tunnel, the magnets, the electrical system, etc. In these cases, reasonable projections may be made now that would determine the facility scope and cost.
 Chapter 2 systematically addresses these areas.